aline-doubleleft/django-s3-webdav/README.md

 Tied of input the human unreadable aws access id and secret?
 You are lucky to make a shortcuts.

 Visit http://<host:port>/admin/ input the admin username and password created during db synchronization.
 Add an user with password, then add a S3Account object.
 Link the user and fill access id and secret with it.
-You can type the username and password at the webdav prompt know!
+You can type the username and password at the webdav prompt now!